smilingrumia/pixiv-extraction/README.md

 Technically ugoira is sort of jpeg and frame-rate information.
 each one image, have XX millisecond to wait, this mean that ugoira is VFR(variable frame rate)

-On pixiv-extraction, a mjpeg video(conventionally as .mp4) will be make using original images,
-and then make as VFR using mp4fpsmod.
-Will be lossless as image-quality and frame-rate.
+To be lossless as image-quality and frame-rate.
+pixiv-extraction save Ugoira as VFR mjpeg(conventionally as .mp4)
 is not gif,apng,webm or lossy mp4.

 And can revert to original ugoira images with: